 In accordance with the Copeland "Anti-Kickback" Act (40 U.S.C.
 3145), as supplemented by Department of Labor regulations (29 CFR Part 31), for projects subject to prevailing wage standards under the Davis-Bacon Act, each contractor or subcontractor must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
-The Copeland "Anti-Kickback" Act prohibits workers on construction contracts from giving up wages that they are owed.
+The Copeland "Anti-Kickback" Act prohibits workers on construction

+Even if ASIP funds finance only a portion of a construction contract, when triggered, Davis-Bacon requirements still apply to the entire construction contract. contracts from giving up wages that they are owed.
 This requirement applies to all contracts for construction or repair work above \$2,000 in situations where the Davis-Bacon Act also applies.